p3t35/ps-cloudlabs/content/post/network-setup/index.md

 Both hosts utilize vSwitch0, which connects the ESXi hosts and the OPNsense VM to the home network.
 For internal homelab traffic, I created a Distributed Switch.
 This switch includes the trunk port group for OPNsense and VLAN-tagged port groups for services like vCenter, NSX Manager, and other VMs.

-Using a Distributed Switch is essential for enabling MAC learning, a feature not available on standard switches.
+Using a Distributed Switch is essential for enabling MAC learning, a feature not available on standard vSwitches.
 MAC learning is particularly useful when running nested ESXi hosts.
 For more details on this topic, check out the blog post by my colleague Daniel Krieger, which highlights the advantages of MAC learning over promiscuous mode:

 [MAC Learning is your friend](https://sdn-warrior.org/posts/mac-learning/)